hkglue/sas/intl.en-US/User Guide/Security events.md

     -   **View**: View event details.
     -   **Handle Offline**: Remove the record from the list after the event has been confirmed and processed offline.
     -   **Ignore Once**: Ignore the event and remove the record from the list.
-    -   **to label this event as false positive**: Label the event as a false positive and remove it from the list.
+    -   **Label as False Positive**: Label the event as a false positive and remove it from the list.
     -   \(Webshell only\) **Handle Online**: Quarantine the webshell file.
 The quarantined files can be viewed by clicking **Quarantine** in the upper-right corner of the page.

         **Note:** The system only keeps a quarantined file for 30 days.
 You can restore any quarantined file before the system deletes the file.